LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/getting_started.rst

   OpenTeacher, there is the openteacherAuthors_ module.
 - qtApp_; when your module requires this module, it can be sure that a QApplication is running.
-It's not guaranteed there's an X server running on linux, though, use gui_ for that.
+It's not guaranteed there's an X server running on Linux, though, use gui_ for that.
 - gui_; the most important function of this module is that it allows you to add your own tabs to the user interface.
 When depending on this, you can be sure that a QApplication is active and an X server too.